paq85/symfony-docker/README.md

 Creates services required to run Symfony project.

-- PHP (PHP-FPM) + NPM (with Bower and Grunt)
+- PHP (PHP-FPM) +
 - Nginx
 - MySQL

-This can be used to develop Symfony based project on Ubuntu (14.04) using Docker.
+This can be used to develop Symfony based project eg. on Ubuntu (14.04, 15.04) using Docker.

 INFO:
-SSH username and password is "bigsoda".
+SSH username and password is "phpdev".

 You can SSH to PHP-FPM container by running

-    ssh bigsoda@localhost:6022
+    ssh phpdev@localhost:6022

-**CAUTION:**

-    Images build by this project are NOT production ready yet.

 **NOTICE:**

     By default this project includes development tools as Xdebug and SSH access for remote test running